thaddeusa/cfn-lambda-deploy/README.md

 # cfn-lambda-deploy
 Bash scripts that help streamline deployment of lambda function(s) and their new version(s) via CloudFormation

 __This is an older, outdated method.
-There are currently better ways to accomplish CI/CD with Lambda deployemnts, but this is a good starter method for local testing.__
+There are currently better ways to accomplish CI/CD with Lambda deployments, but this is a good starter method for local testing.__

 ## Bash scripts